drycc/workflow/src/applications/deploying-apps.md

 ## Supported Applications

-Drycc Workflow can deploy any application or service that can run inside a Docker container.
+Drycc Workflow can deploy any application or service that can run inside a container.
 In order to be scaled horizontally, applications must follow the [Twelve-Factor App][] methodology and store any application state in external backing services.